rostools/r-cubed-intro/README.md

 The teaching material is found mainly in the main project folder:

+- `index.Rmd`: Contains the overview of the course.
-- `index.Rmd`: Contains the syllabus and the schedule files.
+- `00-syllabus.Rmd`: Contains the syllabus and the schedule files.
 - Files starting with a number:
 Contains the code-along teaching material, as well as associated links to the lecture slides.